monoklabs/monok-docs/docs/edit.rst

 - Choosing a different photo from a list of relevant photos
 - The Headline
 - The Article Text
+- Inserting Tweets, Instagram posts, Videos into the article texts
+- Adding Links
+- Formatting the texts with sub-headings, bold etc

 .. raw:: html